albertvisser/treedocs/readme.rst

 Another addition to Apropos is that it supports text formatting.

-Some ideas are inspired by Lotus Notes, e.g. the possibility of creating a sublevel by inserting a backslash in an item's title.
+Some ideas are inspired by Lotus Notes, e.g. the possibility of creating a sublevel by inserting a backslash surrounded by two spaces in an item's title.
 Another is visually organizing the same collection of notes in different ways.

 This application also supports saving and loading files under different names,